elmar-hinz/TYPO3.docker-development/README.md

 Features
 --------

+* Supports development of the core.
+* Supports development of extensions.
 * Sources are to be mounted from the local machine into the container.
 * Directories *typo3conf*, *uploads*, *fileadmin* and *typo3temp* are to be mounted.
 * Remote debugging with *Xdebug* is built in and tested to be run with *PHPStorm*.